 The best part about drinking by yourself at Chez Jay is that every other person inside this classic Santa Monica dive is also drinking by themselves.
 There are peanut shells on the floor, a jukebox that probably doesn’t play anything recorded after 1983, and a giant fish mounted behind the bar that always seems to be staring directly at you.
 No one’s going to tell you the steak is the best in town, but it is pretty good - and so are the lobster tails.
 They also open at 9am on weekends, if it’s looking like that kind of day.

 Your car just got out of the shop yesterday and the check engine light is already on again.
 Time for wine.
-Augustine is one of our favorite places to drink in the Valley because the wine is good and there’s plenty of space to burrow in by yourself and silently curse the friend who convinced you to buy their cousin’s car.
+Augustine is one of our favorite places to drink in The Valley because the wine is good and there’s plenty of space to burrow in by yourself and silently curse the friend who convinced you to buy their cousin’s car.
 The bartenders will let you taste as many wines as you’d like until you find the one you want, and if you get hungry, there’s a menu full of cheese, charcuterie, and everything else that tastes good while drinking wine.

 As the name suggests, this casual Highland Park bar/restaurant is a great place to drink when you don’t want anyone to find you.
 The fairly nondescript space on York Blvd. has a retro, old-Hollywood aesthetic, but not in a cheesy way that makes your insides scream.
 Instead, it makes you entirely comfortable with the idea of downing multiple $8 Old Fashioneds during their daily Happy Hour.
-If you get hungry, they have a dependable bar menu to handle that.
+And if you get hungry, they have a dependable bar menu to handle that.

 The girl you’ve been talking to just stood you up for the second time this week because her horoscope wasn’t what she thought it would be.
 Delete your apps and go to The Tripel.
-The tiny neighborhood bar in Playa Del Rey is the kind of place that makes getting everything right look extremely easy.
+The tiny neighborhood bar in Playa del Rey is the kind of place that makes getting everything right look extremely easy.
 The beer list is excellent, the crowd is local and laid back, and they have some of the best burgers in LA.
 Bonus: You’re only a few blocks from the beach, if you care to take your solitude outdoors afterwards.

 Bar Bandini in Echo Park always seems to get the mood just right - especially during those times when you just want some wine and some silence.
 The wine list features predominantly natural wines, including eight on tap, and a reliable rotating beer selection as well.
 They also serve this incredible part-burrata, part-mozzarella cheese situation that you will absolutely want to finish yourself - another benefit to coming solo.